mairheather/Breakout/README.md

 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist
+[Time displayed as how loong into working on project a milestone was reached. ie. 1 hour 57 minutes in Ball Trail Implementation was successful]
 * 0:02: Fix compiler error
 * 1:00: Mouse input for paddle Implementation
 * 1:57: Ball Trail Implementation